Lope de Aguirre: Popular culture

+Over the centuries, Lope de Aguirre’s legacy has been a focal point of reinterpretation to reflect shifting political and cultural contexts.

+Early accounts written by members of his expedition portrayed him as a violent tyrant, while later colonial chroniclers used his story as a moral warning against rebellion.
+In the nineteenth century, independence movements in Latin America and Basque nationalist writers recast Aguirre as a proto-revolutionary who defied royal authority as one of Latin America's first revolutionaries.

+Twentieth-century scholarship begun to separate the historical figure from the legend, examining how each generation adapted his legacy to its own purposes.

 Aguirre has been portrayed in film three times: by Klaus Kinski in the allegorical film Aguirre, the Wrath of God (1972), by Omero Antonutti in El Dorado (1988), and by Édgar Ramírez in Jungle Cruise (2021).

 Aguirre's ill-fated voyage is the topic of Robert Southey's book The Expedition of Orsua; and the Crimes of Aguirre (1821), of Ramón J. Sender's 1968 Spanish-language novel La aventura equinoccial de Lope de Aguirre (ISBN 978-8421818404) and of Stephen Minta's 1995 book Aguirre: The Re-Creation of a Sixteenth-Century Journey Across South America (ISBN 978-0805031041), in which Minta retraces the expedition.